-Our church voluntarily chooses to work with other Baptist churches through the following relationships: Southern Baptist Convention, Cooperative Baptist Fellowship, Baptist General Convention of Texas, and Denton Baptist Association.
+Our church voluntarily chooses to work with other Baptist churches through the following relationships: Southern Baptist Convention, Baptist General Convention of Texas, and Denton Baptist Association.

-Instead of each church adopting individual missionaries as their exclusive investment in mission action, the SBC, CBF, and BGCT work with permission of the churches they represent to find the best avenue to advance missions.
+Instead of each church adopting individual missionaries as their exclusive investment in mission action, the SBC, BGCT, and DBA work with permission of the churches they represent to find the best avenue to advance missions.

 Why attend Bible study?

 We believe small groups and Bible study represent the best method for establishing the kind of relational community that strengthens life change and supports the Christian journey.
 Ultimately we want to use all the small groups Bible studies at FBC to encourage people toward love for God and people.